 |The profit of the first company is 1 million, that of the second one is 10 million|| The profit of each

-If both companies use rational logic and take into consideration the other’s behavior, the following scenario will be the case: if the first company sets high prices, then the other one also benefits from setting high prices, but if the first company sets low prices, then in this case too, the other company will benefit from setting high prices.
-As a result, in case of showing rational behavior in this competitive situation, both companies should set a high price threshold in order to get the maximum profit.
+Suppose both companies act reasonably and take into consideration the other’s behavior.
+In that case, the following scenario will be the case: if the first company sets high prices, then the other one also benefits from charging high fees, but if the first company sets low prices, then in this case too, the other company will benefit from setting high prices.
+As a result, both companies should set a high price threshold to get maximum profit if acting reasonably in this competitive situation.

-If according to the logic suggested by A. Smith every subject acts for their benefits and considers this option optimal, then according to Nash, the decision making process depends not only on one’s own benefits, but also on the certain behavior of other participants, which is demonstrated in the model suggested by him.
+If, according to the logic of A. Smith’s theory, every subject acts for his interests and considers this option as an optimal solution, then, according to Nash, the decision-making process depends not only on one’s interests but also on the particular behavior of other participants.
+The latter is demonstrated in the model suggested by him.

-Thus, according to Smith’s approach, the theory of competition and the logic of competitive decision making have an absolutely “self-centered” nature, while D. Ricardo’s approach is more inclusive and takes into account the progress of competition and the participants’ behavior in a long term, as well as non-price factors of competition.
-In case of Nash, the competition struggle does not depend on the created conditions only.
-Not only the decisions of certain subjects are taken into account, but also their influence on each other.
+Thus, according to Smith’s approach, the theory of competition and the logic of competitive decision making have an absolutely “self-centered” nature, while D. Ricardo’s approach is more inclusive and takes into account the competition progress and the participants’ behavior in the long term, as well as non-price factors of competition.
+In the case of Nash, the competitive struggle does not depend solely on the conditions evolved.
+It is not only the decisions of individual entities that are taken into account but also the impact of their decisions on each other.

 [i] Adam Smith”An Inquiry into the Nature and Causes of the Wealth of Nations”